mukarramkhalid/UltraEnvy/README.md

 ## About
-Abusing the PEB and Windows debug functions to dynamically modify process names
+Abusing the PEB and Windows debug functions to dynamically modify arguments in the command line

 <br>